frogLiving/reInstallSCCM/README.md

 This script comes with several parameters that will need to be set in order to work correctly.
 I will list those below.
 They are line item 9 of the script.

 ### WMI cleanup script
-If you don't want to use the WMI clean up script you can now run the following parameter to skipp this step: "-fixWMI 0"
+If you don't want to use the WMI clean up script you can now run the following parameter to skip this step: "-fixWMI 0"

 ### Custom settings
-$path = "Path of install files"</br>
+- $path = "Path of install files"</br>

-$smsSite = "SiteCode"
+- $smsSite = "SiteCode"

-$sccmHost = "SCCM host the client needs to talk to"
+- $sccmHost = "SCCM host the client needs to talk to"

-$xmlURL = "xml configuration url"
+- $xmlURL = "xml configuration url"

-$fixWMI = boolean (True to run and false to skip it)
+- $fixWMI = boolean (True to run and false to skip it)

 ## How this works
 Basically, if you fill out the powershell script correctly.
 You have are logged in  with a user that has permissions to the install files.
 The script will reach out and download the files and store them in c:\Temp\<FolderName>.
 It will then kick off the uninstall process do a series of cleanup and clean WMI for you.
 Place the "sccmWMIFix.bat" in the install folder.
 Once it has removed the agent it will begin re-installing the agent.